datanooblol/leonidas/backend/codebase.md

-# Backend Codebase Structure
+# Leonidas Backend - AI Data Scientist Platform

 ## Design Philosophy

-This backend follows a **domain-driven microservice architecture** where each feature domain is completely self-contained.
-This approach enables easy development, maintenance, and future scaling to separate microservices.
+This backend follows a **minimal domain-driven architecture** with complete type safety.
+Each feature domain is self-contained with Pydantic schemas for all data operations, enabling easy development, maintenance, and future scaling.

 ## Project Structure